conoro/endo2atom/README.md

 Endo2Atom
 -------------------
-Generate an ATOM feed from your recent Endomondo activity for re-use elsewhere
+Generate an ATOM feed from your recent Endomondo activity for re-use elsewhere.
+Access at http://endo2atom.conoroneill.com/

 Description
 -----------